 The pilot will involve a mixture of blended learning and contact days.

 - registered and working/training across all NHS clinical roles (AFC Band 6 and above/ST1 and above) including doctors-in-training, SAS doctors, nurses, allied health professionals, dentists, healthcare scientists, pharmacists and other

 - you will also need to show support of your employer/training programme director

 - doctors-in-training will need to apply to train less than full time (LTFT) in order to access the fellowship

 - have authorisation from employer to apply for the fellowship.

 How to apply

 Click below link to and complete the following sections in the online application form.
-Applications are now open and close at midnight on Friday 4 October.
+Applications are now closed.